Baking Tips: Hints & Ideas for Better Baking

 Mix 1 teaspoon of baking powder with 1/3 cup of water.
 If it fizzes you’re in business.

-Baking Tip: How high to let yeast dough rise
+How high to let yeast dough rise?

 For the final rising in yeast bread recipes, let dough rise until it has almost doubled in size and a finger gently pressed against the side creates an impression that slowly fills in.
 Once in the oven the dough will continue to rise to create a nicely shaped and well textured loaf.
 Letting the dough rise too much before baking could result in a crumbly loaf.
-To make muffins and quick breads with a light texture be sure to work the batter as little as possible.
+To make muffins and quick breads with a light texture, be sure to work the batter as little as possible.
 Mix with a light hand and just until the dry ingredients are incorporated into the wet.
 Over mixing will make your breads and muffins tough.

-Baking Tip: Always preheat your oven
+Always preheat your oven

 When baking, be sure to pre-heat your oven.
 The oven needs to be at the temperature specified before you put your baking in.
 This allows the items to rise properly and bake evenly.

-Baking Tip: Substituting whole wheat flour
+Substituting whole wheat flour

 Looking to incorporate more whole grains into your diet?
 Try baking with whole wheat or spelt flour.
 You can safely substitute up to half of the flour called for in a recipe with a whole grain variety.

-Baking Tip: For tender cookies and other baked goods, “spoon in”
+For tender cookies and other baked goods, “spoon in”

 Measure flour carefully by spooning it into the measuring cup.
 If you scoop the flour into the cup, or shake the measuring cup to level it off, you’ll end up with too much flour and that could make your baked goods tough and dry.
 Also, when you add the flour (and other dry ingredients) to the recipe, mix just until the flour is incorporated.

-Baking Tip: Creaming Butter & Sugar properly
+Creaming butter & sugar properly

 When a recipe asks you to cream butter and sugar, cream the butter first then slowly add the sugar.
 It’s a science thing…the butter molecules can better incorporate the sugar when it’s added gradually.

-Baking Tip: An easy way to get molasses out of a measuring cup…
+An easy way to get molasses out of a measuring cup…

 Brush the measuring cup with a little oil before you pour the molasses in and you’ll see how easily the molasses slips out.